eassy97/easywaiter/README.md

 # Easywaiter Flask App

 This repository contains a minimal Flask application with a simple login system.
-User credentials are stored in a plain text file `users.txt` in the format `username:password`.
+User credentials are stored in a plain text file `users.txt` in the format `username:hashed_password`.

 ## Setup
 1. Install dependencies (Flask):